cmdr-nova/cmdr-nova.github.io/pages/webdev.md

 ***SECTION 3*** BECOME A WEBHACKER

-> > > Guide 1: Make Your Site Mobile Friendly

-> > > Guide 2: Use JavaScript To Spice Things Up
+> > > Guide 1: Use JavaScript To Spice Things Up

-> > > Guide 3: Launch A Jekyll Site As A Static Blog
+> > > Guide 2: Launch A Jekyll Site As A Static Blog

-> > > Guide 4: Make A Comment Section With A VPS As A Proxy
+> > > Guide 3: Make A Comment Section With A VPS As A Proxy

 ***USEFUL RESOURCES***